breezechen/YAPM/YAPM/bin/Release/README.txt

 - license.rtf : license file.
 - launch server.bat : launch YAPM as a server.
 - tcp.txt / udp.txt : data base for correspondance between a port number and its description
+- SecurePasswordTextBox.dll : protect from "displaying" password as plain text in memory

 BUGS